JideTS/JideTS/README.md

 # Hi there, I'm Jidé Tidjani-Serpos! 👋

-🎓 I'm a Full-Stack Development student at the University of Toronto.
+🎓 I'm a Full-Stack Developer.

 🎨 With over 10 years of experience in product design and a master's in business management.